RBRPro/RbrPro-Addons/README.md

 How to start
 ---------------------------
-To compile the project you will need to reference the <b>TGD.Common.dll</b> contained in your RBRPro installation root directory.
+To compile the solution you will need to reference the <b>TGD.Common.dll</b> contained in your RBRPro installation root directory.
 Both the RBRPro.API and the TestAddon project makes use of its packages.

 About
 ---------------------------